YaokunLin/ActuaryProgrammer/deployment/DEPLOYMENT.md

 ### Visiting your domain name
 To verify that your domain name's DNS A records resolve to the IP address you reserved, visit your domain name.

-`gcloud_deploy.bash`'s run will output the following:
+`./deployment/cloud_deploy.bash`'s run will output the following:

 ```text
 Domain name api-prod.peerlogic.tech is propagating.
 All set!